 Much like recent polls, the Liberal community is trailing the Conservatives and NDP with 12 per cent of total Twitter conversation.
 Unlike the PC and NDP communities, there are no individuals leading conversation beyond the party leader (@Kathleen_Wynne) and the official party account (@OntLiberal), which likely indicates a general lack of public support for Liberal messaging.
 Unlike the engaging content from the PCs and NDP, engaging Liberal messaging focuses on policy, specifically healthcare and safe-injection sites, however, these policy-related tweets do not attract the same level of engagement as the potential scandals shared within other partisan communities.

 Through network analysis, we can take a large and incredibly noisy issue and easily identify the conversation influencers, communities, and the issues that motivate communities.
 By applying network analysis to the Ontario election, we see the amount of support for the Liberals on social media resembles the support seen in the polls.
 Furthermore, we can see that partisan communities are motivated not by their own party’s policies, but by criticizing the policies, or lack thereof, of their competitors.

 NATIONAL will be monitoring social conversation in the days leading up to the election.
 Be sure to look for an updated post on June 8 for an analysis of what people were discussing as they went to the polls.

-——— Written by Blaine Mackie, former Manager, Data & Analytics, NATIONAL Public Relations
+——— Blaine Mackie is a former Manager, Data & Analytics at NATIONAL Public Relations